 Currently, each payor has its own definition of what qualifies as meeting a quality measure.
 Providers and health systems are often left tracking multiple measures in multiple formats.
-Making all claims data available would enable health systems and providers to create a more streamlined reporting system that would allow them to identify accurate indicators of quality.
+Making all claims data available would enable medical groups and health systems to create a more streamlined reporting system that would allow them to identify accurate indicators of quality.